VERTIGOJACK/tiny-audioplayer/README.md

 # vertigo-audioplayer

-this is a small reusable, and easily stylable audioplayer for javascript, which supports several players in one window.
+this is a small reusable, audio player for javascript, which supports several players in one window.

 ![Audioplayer image](readme-assets/player.png)